 If your flash unit has a PC cord, you can connect the cord directly to your trigger.
 The end to connect is the male end, labeled Camera in the photo to the right.
 (This is the end that would normally connect to the camera.)
 You could simply cut off this end of the cable, strip the wires, and splice them to your trigger wires.
 This, of course, would remove your PC cord from service as a flash-to-camera cord.
 In order to retain this functionality, we recommend instead that you obtain a PC extension cord.
 These are sold at virtually any camera store.
 Then splice the trigger wires to the male end of the extension cord.
 The other end then plugs into the PC cord from your flash.
-(You may wonder why not just go down to Radio Shack and buy a PC cable end to connect to your trigger wires.
-The problem is that there's no convenient consumer source for these.)

 [Here's a method of making connections that doesn't require any cutting or splicing.]